 In many cases, there were comments on both sides of an issue, with some wanting less or no guidance and others wanting tough, or very specific prohibitions.
-For example, a number of commenters argued that the use of "golden parachutes" and similar retention and recruitment provisions to retain employees should be prohibited because such provisions have been abused in the past.
-A larger number of commenters, however, argued against a per se ban on such arrangements, stating that these provisions were in some cases essential elements of effective recruiting and retention packages and are not necessarily a threat to safety and soundness.
+For example, a number of commenters argued that the use of "golden parachutes" and similar retention and recruitment provisions to retain employees should be prohibited because such provisions have been abused in the past.10 A larger number of commenters, however, argued against a per se ban on such arrangements, stating that these provisions were in some cases essential elements of effective recruiting and retention packages and are not necessarily a threat to safety and soundness.
 One commenter stated that golden parachute payments triggered by changes in control of a banking organization are too speculative to encourage imprudent risk-taking by employees.

 The final guidance, like the proposed guidance, provides that banking organizations should carefully consider the potential for golden parachutes and similar arrangements to affect the risk-taking behavior of employees.
 The final guidance adds language noting that arrangements that provide an employee with a guaranteed payout upon departure from an organization regardless of performance may neutralize the effect of any balancing features included in the arrangement to help prevent imprudent risk-taking.
-Organizations should consider including balancing features-such as risk adjustments or deferral requirements-in golden parachutes and similar arrangements to mitigate the potential for the arrangements to encourage imprudent risk-taking.
+Organizations should consider including balancing features -- such as risk adjustments or deferral requirements -- in golden parachutes and similar arrangements to mitigate the potential for the arrangements to encourage imprudent risk-taking.

-Provisions that require a departing employee to forfeit deferred incentive compensation payments may also weaken the effectiveness of a deferral arrangement if the departing employee is able to negotiate a "golden handshake" arrangement with the employee's new organization.
-11 Golden handshake provisions present special issues for banking organizations and supervisors, some of which are discussed in the final guidance, because it is the action of the employee's new employer-which may not be a regulated institution-that can affect the current employer's ability to properly align the employee's interest with the organization's long-term health.
+Provisions that require a departing employee to forfeit deferred incentive compensation payments may also weaken the effectiveness of a deferral arrangement if the departing employee is able to negotiate a "golden handshake" arrangement with the employee's new organization11.
+Golden handshake provisions present special issues for banking organizations and supervisors, some of which are discussed in the final guidance, because it is the action of the employee's new employer - which may not be a regulated institution - that can affect the current employer's ability to properly align the employee's interest with the organization's long-term health.
 The final guidance states that LBOs should monitor whether golden handshake arrangements are materially weakening the organization's efforts to constrain the risk-taking incentives of employees.
 The Agencies will continue to work with banking organizations and others to develop appropriate methods for addressing any effect that such arrangements may have on the safety and soundness of banking organizations.

-C. Compatibility With Effective Controls and Risk-Management
+C. Compatibility with Effective Controls and Risk-management

 The second principle of the final guidance states that a banking organization's risk-management processes and internal controls should reinforce and support the development and maintenance of balanced incentive compensation arrangements.
 Banking organizations should integrate incentive compensation arrangements into their risk-management and internal control frameworks to ensure that balance is achieved.
 In particular, banking organizations should have appropriate controls to ensure that processes for achieving balance are followed.
-Appropriate personnel, including riskmanagement personnel, should have input in the design and assessment of incentive compensation arrangements.
-Compensation for risk-management and control personnel should be sufficient to attract and retain appropriately qualified personnel and such compensation should not be based substantially on the financial performance of the business unit that they review.
-Rather, their performance should be based primarily on the achievement of the objectives of their functions (e.g., adherence to internal controls).
+Appropriate personnel, including risk-management personnel, should have input in the design and assessment of incentive compensation arrangements.